 PCB Schematic: The Foundation of Your Circuit Design

 Have you ever wondered how electronic devices come to life?
-It all starts with a plan called the PCB schematic.
-This plan is like a map that shows how parts like resistors, capacitors, and microcontrollers connect to make a circuit work.
+It all starts with a clear plan called the PCB schematic.
+This diagram acts as a map showing how components like resistors, capacitors, and microcontrollers connect to form a working circuit.
+Whether you are a beginner or already into electronics, understanding PCB schematics is the essential first step.
+In this article, we break it down simply and show how JLCPCB’s free EasyEDA tool makes the whole process even easier.

 What is a PCB schematic?